rust-embedded/book/src/intro/introduction.md

     * Cross Compilation
     * Memory Mapped Peripherals
     * Interrupts
-    * Common interfaces such as I2C, SPI, Serial, and others
+    * Common interfaces such as I2C, SPI, Serial, etc.

-If you are not yet comfortable with Rust, we highly suggest completing the [Rust Book] before attempting to learn with this book.
+If you are not yet comfortable with Rust, we highly suggest completing the [Rust Book] before reading this book.

 [Rust Book]: https://doc.rust-lang.org/book/second-edition

-If you are not yet comfortable with Embedded Systems, we highly suggest checking our [other resources] before attempting to learn with this book.
+If you are not yet comfortable with embedded systems, we highly suggest checking out our [other resources] before attempting to read this book.

 [other resources]: https://rust-embedded.github.io/bookshelf/

 ## How to Use This Book

-This book generally assumes that you’re reading it front-to-back, that is, later chapters build on top of concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.
+This book generally assumes that you’re reading it front-to-back.
+Later chapters build on concepts in earlier chapters, and earlier chapters may not dig into details on a topic, revisiting the topic in a later chapter.

 This book will be using the [STMF3DISCOVERY] development board from